rcemper/Backport-of-JSON.Formatter-from-IRIS-to-Cache/README.md

-# Backport-of-JSON.Formatter-from-IRIS-to-Cache
+# Backport of %JSON.Formatter from IRIS to Caché
-Have in Caché same formatting available as in IRIS
+Have in Caché the same formatting available as in IRIS

 IRIS brought us an excellent %JSON.Formatter class.
 This backport makes it available also in Caché.